kjeb1/osmogsm-install/README.md

-# osmo-install
+# osmogsm-install

-This is a guide to set up a lab for virtual Osmocom GSM network.
+This is a guide to set up a lab for virtual [Osmocom](https://osmocom.org/) GSM network.
 Both CS core and RAN.
-The setup is based on Ansible
+The setup is based on Ansible.

+The [Osmocom](https://osmocom.org/) project is an umbrella project regarding Open source mobile communications.
+This includes software and tools implementing a variety of mobile communication standards, including GSM, DECT, TETRA and others.

 This guide is tested on a Ubuntu 20.04 running in Virtual Box.
 The virtual machine is refered as "osmo server".
 One user, named "osmo" have to be added.
 I recomand to use "Bridged network" for the VM.